-- 4. The fellowship program director and/or the director's designee in each individual training institution will be the curriculum advisor and counselor to the candidate. - B. Educational Program: - 1.
-Essential and unique characteristics of a fellowship-trained head and neck endocrine surgeon: - a.
-The goals of the Advanced Training Council Fellowships have expanded to provide the training foundation for those individuals dedicated to careers in head and neck endocrine surgery through training in the areas of assessment, interdisciplinary management, and research of head and neck endocrine neoplastic and functional processes requiring surgery.
-This additional emphasis includes scholarship, critical analysis of clinical problems and development of additional skills in the performance of techniques required for the practice of the head and neck endocrine surgery, including consultation skills and interdisciplinary treatment planning, with emphasis on scholarship and knowledge or experience in basic and clinical research methodologies.
-Programs in head and neck endocrine surgery will be accredited only when affiliated or associated with an ACGME-accredited core program in general surgery, otolaryngology or plastic surgery. - b.
+- 1. Essential and unique characteristics of a fellowship-trained head and neck endocrine surgeon: - a.
+The goals of the Advanced Training Council Fellowships have expanded to provide the training foundation for those individuals dedicated to careers in head and neck endocrine surgery through training in the areas of assessment and the interdisciplinary management, and research of head and neck endocrine neoplastic and functional processes requiring surgery.
+This additional expertise emphasizes scholarship, critical analysis of clinical problems and development of additional skills in the performance of techniques required for the practice of the head and neck endocrine surgery, including consultation skills and interdisciplinary treatment planning, with emphasis on scholarship and knowledge or experience in basic and clinical research methodologies.
+Programs in head and neck endocrine surgery will be accredited only when affiliated or associated with an ACGME-accredited core programs in general surgery, otolaryngology or plastic surgery. - b.
 The essentials of accredited residencies and the special requirements for residency training (in otolaryngology and general surgery) apply to the subspecialty of head and neck endocrine surgery in addition to the specific subspecialty requirements. - c.
-The duration of fellowship training will be a minimum of one year.
-After completing an accredited fellowship in head and neck endocrine surgery, the surgeon will possess the following unique characteristics: - i.
-The ability to manage a "tertiary referral" clinical practice in head and neck endocrine surgery, - ii.
+After completing an accredited one-year fellowship in head and neck endocrine surgery, the surgeon will possess the following unique characteristics: - i.
+The ability to manage an "academic" or "tertiary referral" clinical practice. - ii.
 The ability to participate in continuing education and - iii.
 The ability to collaborate in translational research. - 2.
-Fundamental components of the "Head and Neck Endocrine Surgery" fellowship include: - a.
+Fundamental components of the one-year "Head and Neck Endocrine Surgery" fellowship: - n.
 Direct participation in the evaluation, management and care of at least 150 patients with head and neck endocrine neoplastic processes.
 In addition to thyroid malignancies, these may include benign neoplasms of the head and neck endocrine organs (e.g., thyroid adenomas, goiter, parathyroid adenomas and hyperplasia etc.).
-Direct participation in the evaluation and management includes consultations that focus on both medical and surgical aspects of these patients.
-The fellow must be able to participate in the longitudinal care of these patients (evaluation, interdisciplinary management, follow-up). - b.
-The fellow should participate in a minimum of 100 major surgical procedures within the broad range of head and neck endocrine surgery.
-Separate procedures performed on the same patient may be counted individually.
+Direct participation in the evaluation and management includes consultations that focus on both the evaluation and medical and surgical management of these patients.
+The fellow must be able to participate in the longitudinal care of these patients (evaluation, interdisciplinary management, follow-up).
+Of these patients, the fellow should participate in a minimum of 100 major surgical procedures within the broad range of head and neck endocrine surgery.
+This experience should include 100 patient surgical procedures.
+Separate procedures performed on the same patient may be counted as separate procedures.
 For example, a total thyroidectomy with neck dissection may represent two procedures.
-A tracheal resection with mobilization and primary tracheal anastomosis will represent one procedure, however if a pectoralis flap or free flap is utilized, this would be a second procedure. - c.
-Intensive exposure to the interdisciplinary management of head and neck endocrine surgery patients throughout the fellowship (including endocrine tumor board interdisciplinary planning conferences). - d.
-Rotations in head and neck ultrasonography, and endocrinology are required.
-A minimum of one month dedicated exposure to each of these disciplines is required.
-Significant training and exposure to cytology/pathology and nuclear medicine is highly recommended and rotations in these disciplines are suggested. - e.
+A tracheal resection with mobilization and primary tracheal anastomosis will represent one procedure, however if a pectoralis flap or free flap is utilized, this would be a second procedure. - b.
+Intensive exposure to the interdisciplinary management of head and neck endocrine surgery patients throughout the entire year (including endocrine tumor board interdisciplinary planning conferences).

+- c.
+Rotations in head and neck ultrasound, cytology and pathology of thyroid and parathyroid neoplasma, and endocrinology are required.
+A minimum of one month dedicated exposure to each of these disciplines is required. - d.
 Participation in the development and implementation of interdisciplinary head and neck endocrine surgery research is strongly encouraged.